dhall-lang/dhall-lang/standard/semantics.md

 An expression with unresolved imports cannot be type-checked

-## Binary serialization
+## Binary encoding and decoding

-Dhall's import system requires a standard way to serialize expressions to a binary representation, for two reasons:
+Dhall's import system requires a standard way to convert expressions to and from a binary representation, for two reasons:

 * Imported expressions can be protected by a "semantic integrity check", which is a hash of the binary representation of an expression's normal form